kayush95/Operating-Systems/Multiple Producers & Consumers and Rail Manager/README.md

 if the buffer is full and that the consumer should be blocked if the buffer is empty.
 Mutual exclusion is also enforced while the processes are trying to acquire the resources.

+**Rail Manager**: Assume, you have a rail-crossing scenario (as given in *problem.pdf*).
+Trains may come from all the four different directions.
+We implement a system where it never happens that more than one train crosses the junction (shaded region) at the same time.
+Every train coming to the junction, waits if there is already a train at the junction from its own direction.
+Each train also gives a precedence to the train coming from its right side (for example, right of North is West) and waits for it to pass.
+We also check for deadlock condition if there is any.
+Each train is a separate process.
+A manager is created which creates those processes and controls the synchronization among them.

 The complete problem overview is given in *problem.pdf*.

 Commands to use to run the program:
 -----------------------------------

+**Multiple Producers and Consumers**
 * Compile all files

   ```